-Most of the 40 people wounded were in a critical condition, hospital sources told Al Jazeera.
+Most of the 40 people wounded were in critical condition, hospital sources told Al Jazeera.

-Naqib Ahmad Khpulwak, an assistant professor of law at the university, who had studied at the Stanford Law School and the Old Dominion University in the United States, was one of those killed.
+Naqib Ahmad Khpulwak, an assistant professor of law at the AUA with studies at the Stanford Law School and the Old Dominion University in the US, was one of those killed.

 "My brother was highly educated and always wanted to educate the people of his country.
 He returned back to Afghanistan for this purpose," Naqib's brother, Masoud Ahmad, told Al Jazeera.

 "Losing people like Naqib is a big loss to this country, to us.
 We are the most unlucky nation alive," Masoud said on route to his hometown of Jalalabad, eastern Afghanistan, where he was taking his brother's body for the funeral.